MeghanW23/intravolume_motion_pipeline/README.md

 ```

 You could also follow the steps listed in [scripts/MotionCharacterization/pull_docker_container.sh](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/main/scripts/MotionCharacterization/pull_docker_container.sh) to pull the container from the Computational Radiology Lab's Container Repository.
 You will need access to the Container Repository.
 Please ensure this image is the most recent version of the image.
+<br><br>

-**Compile the CPP code on directly on the host machine**

-Follow the steps in the [scripts/MotionCharacterization/compile_sms-mi-reg.sh](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/main/scripts/MotionCharacterization/compile_sms-mi-reg.sh) script.
+**OPTION TWO: Compile the CPP code on directly on the host machine**: Follow the steps in the [scripts/MotionCharacterization/compile_sms-mi-reg.sh](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/main/scripts/MotionCharacterization/compile_sms-mi-reg.sh) script.
 You will need to have [ITK](https://docs.itk.org/en/latest/download.html) installed.
+<br><br>
+**OPTION THREE: Build the Singularity image by converting the Docker image to a .sif file:**
+On many HPCs, including BCH's E3, you will not have `sudo` access.
+In these cases, many researchers opt to use Singularity, which does not require `sudo` privileges, instead of Docker.
+The recommended workflow for getting the Singularity image includes (1) pulling the Docker container onto a machine where you have docker access (your local machine, another server etc.) and (2) converting the Docker image to a Singularity image on your HPC.
+Make sure you are pulling the Docker image with the architecture of the machine you want to run the singularity image on.

+An example of this pipeline can be found at [scripts/MotionCharacterization/docker-to-sif_steps-for-e3.sh](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/main/scripts/MotionCharacterization/docker-to-sif_steps-for-e3.sh)

+It is recommended to run the Docker to Singularity conversion in a batch job / high-resource environment.
+An example of a Slurm batch script to use can be found at: [scripts/MotionCharacterization/docker-to-sif_batch-script.sh](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/main/scripts/MotionCharacterization/docker-to-sif_batch-script.sh)

 ----